TomSouthwick/SpeakEasy/README.md

 ## Usage

+1. Create an Account or Login

+2. Translate away!

-_For more examples, please refer to the [Documentation](https://github.com/TomSouthwick/Team-Profile-Generator)_
+_For more examples, please refer to the [Documentation](https://github.com/TomSouthwick/SpeakEasy)_

 <p align="right">(<a href="#top">back to top</a>)</p>